radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/capture-connector/capture-connector-configuration.md

 ---
-title: RadiantOne Global Synchronization Guide
+title: Capture connector configuration
-description: RadiantOne Global Synchronization Guide
+description: Capture connector configuration
 ---

-# Capture Connector Configuration
+# Capture connector configuration

 The capture connector configuration dictates the process for detecting changes on the source objects.
 The type of data source determines which capture methods are available.